Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 and can be served with different token limits.
 These details matter when working with code.

-The graph and table below compares different versions of the Qwen 2.5 Coder 32B Instruct model, served both locally and from a variety of cloud providers.
+The graph above and table below compares different versions of the Qwen 2.5 Coder 32B Instruct model, served both locally and from a variety of cloud providers.

 - The [HuggingFace BF16 weights](https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct) served via [glhf.chat](https://glhf.chat).
 - [4bit and 8bit quants for mlx](https://t.co/cwX3DYX35D).
 - The results from [OpenRouter's mix of providers](https://openrouter.ai/qwen/qwen-2.5-coder-32b-instruct/providers) which serve the model with different levels of quantization.
-- Results from individual providers served via OpenRouter and directly to their own APIs.
+- Results from OpenRouter's providers, both served via OpenRouter and directly to their own APIs.
-- Ollama locally serving different quantizations from the [Ollama model library](https://ollama.com/library/qwen2.5-coder:32b-instruct-q4_K_M).
+- Ollama locally serving different quantizations from the [Ollama model library](https://ollama.com/library/qwen2.5-coder:32b-instruct-q4_K_M) with 8k+ context windows.
+- An Ollama fp16 quantization served with Ollama's default 2k context window.

+### Pitfalls and details

-This benchmarking effort highlighted a number of pitfalls and details which can have a significant impact on the model's ability to correctly edit code:
+This benchmarking effort highlighted a number of pitfalls and details specific to open source models which can have a significant impact on their ability to correctly edit code:

 - **Quantization** -- Open source models are often available at dozens of different quantizations.
 Most seem to only modestly decrease code editing skill, but stronger quantizations do have a real impact.
 - **Context window** -- Cloud providers can decide how large a context window to accept, and they often choose differently.
-Ollama defaults to a tiny 2k context window, and silently discards data that exceeds it.
-Such a small window has catastrophic effects on performance.
+Ollama's local API server defaults to a tiny 2k context window, and silently discards data that exceeds it.
+Such a small window has catastrophic effects on performance, without throwing obvious hard errors.
 - **Output token limits** -- Open source models are often served with wildly differing output token limits.
 This has a direct impact on how much code the model can write or edit in a response.
-- **Buggy cloud providers** -- Between Qwen 2.5 Coder 32B Instruct
+- **Buggy cloud providers** -- While benchmarking Qwen 2.5 Coder 32B Instruct
-and DeepSeek V2.5, there were
-multiple cloud providers with broken or buggy API endpoints.
+and DeepSeek V2.5, I discovered multiple cloud providers with broken or buggy API endpoints.
 They seemed
-to be returning result different from expected based on the advertised quantization and context sizes.
+to be returning results different from expected based on the advertised quantization and context sizes.
 The harm caused to the code editing benchmark varied from serious to catastrophic.
+One provider scored 0.5% on the benchmark with DeepSeek V2.5, a highly capable model.

+Closed source, proprietary models don't typically have these issues.
+They are owned and operated by the organization that created them, and typically served with specific, predictable context window and output token limits.
+Their quantization level is usually unknown, but fixed and unchanging for all users.

+### Conclusions

-The best versions of the model rival GPT-4o, while the worst performing quantization is more like the older GPT-4 Turbo.
+The best versions of the Qwen model rival GPT-4o, while the worst performing quantization is more like the older GPT-4 Turbo when served competently.
-Even an excellent fp16 quantization falls to GPT-3.5 Turbo levels of performance if run with Ollama's default 2k context window.
+Even an otherwise excellent fp16 quantization falls to GPT-3.5 Turbo levels of performance if run with Ollama's default 2k context window.

 ### Sections
 {: .no_toc }